Lillian Kaushtupper: Political views and lifestyle

 Lillian's bête noire is the gentrification of her neighborhood.
 To prevent construction of a new apartment building in her neighborhood, she handcuffs herself to a bulldozer at the construction site.
-The stunt failed because the way she was handcuffed to the bulldozer didn't actually prevent it from being operated.
+The stunt fails because the way she is handcuffed to the bulldozer does not actually prevent it from being operated.
 However, a video of it does go viral, and she is approached by the Interborough Society for Urban Settlement and urged to run for city council.
 She is elected because Kimmy is the only registered voter in East Dogmouth.
 However, the measure is still passed because all the other city council members vote for it.
 To prevent a vote on approving a Big Naturals in the district, she resorts to filibustering, peeing in a bucket during it.
 The Big Naturals is approved, but Lillian becomes community liaison for the project.

 Back in the "old days," the longest word she knew was "friggingiuliani."
 She claims to have broken into the Federal Reserve Bank wearing nothing but "OPEC" written on herself in pigs' blood.
 There is a cop's bullet lodged in her chest.
 She claims that all of her possessions are things she looted in the blackout of 1977, and that she started the 2003 blackout just because she "needed a new pair of shoes."
 However, she later says that she likes to follow raccoons back to their nests in order to steal all the stuff they collect.
 She usually does not wear underwear.
 After the Lufthansa heist, she sanded off all her fingerprints.
 She has a hammer that she considers her bus pass.
 Al Sharpton once called her "an embarrassment to honkeydom."
 According to her, "yankee" is an old-fashioned term for a subway masturbator.
 While living in Murray Hill, she used a plastic cup with Reggie Jackson on it as a toilet.
 Before a sinkhole in her neighborhood was filled in, she used it as a toilet whenever she had a man over at her apartment, but only for defecating.
 She has the ability to tell time based on the status of her 18-hour bra (despite the fact that she claims to not buy bras).
 She has disposed of at least two bodies (and had fun doing so).